OskarGraszka/PW_ABBREVIATIONS/README.md

 ### Expanding abbreviations

-The algorithm recognises abbreaviations (words shorter than 3 characters in this case) and replaces them by previous word longer than 3 characters.
+The algorithm recognises abbreaviations (words shorter than 3 characters in this case) and replaces them by last word longer than 3 characters.
 Notice that words are sorted already in reading order.

 ```Python
 self.if_short(string, 2)